microsoft/Multiverso/binding/python/README.md

 # Documentation
 * [Experiments](./docs/EXPERIMENTS.md)
 * [Tutorial](./docs/TUTORIAL.md)
-* All the api documents are written as docstrings in the python source.
+* Api documents are written as docstrings in the python source code.